 Another immersive way to experience Gaudi’s work is with “The Origins”, a Cruise Global, Nights Local shore excursion.
 This tour takes guests to La Pedrera (also known as Casa Mila) for an incredible audiovisual show that follows the origin of life.
 Projections, light effects and a dramatic soundtrack highlight the magnificence of La Pedrera, a UNESCO World Heritage Site and one of Barcelona’s more famous buildings.

 Finally, don’t miss Parc Güell, a fabulous garden complex that’s home to several of Gaudi’s buildings, including his own home.
 This is the perfect place to see trencadis, or surfaces covered with broken ceramic pieces, which Gaudi and Art Nouveau are famous for.
 In fact, Parc Güell is a must-visit spot in Barcelona, even for those uninterested in Gaudi, as the central plaça provides an incredible view of the city.

 The city view from Parc Guell

-3. Taste local food and nightlife
+3. Taste local food and explore local nightlife.

 Barcelona offers up Catalan cuisine that differs from what you’ll find elsewhere in Spain.
 Lunch is the most important meal of the day, and usually includes three or four courses.
 Don’t miss out on botifarras (locally made sausages) fresh seafood and paella.
 Churros are another must-try item - in fact, they're one of the best street foods in the world!